-- 1Department of Biology and Marine Biology, University of North Carolina at Wilmington, United States
+- 1Department of Biology and Marine Biology, University of North Carolina Wilmington, Wilmington, NC, United States

-The northern elephant seal and southern elephant seal (M. leonina) are the premier pinniped divers (Le Boeuf et al., 1988; Hindell et al., 1991; Hindell et al., 1992; Hassrick et al., 2010; Robinson et al., 2012).
-During several month-long trips to sea, these animals spend 80–90% of their time underwater, perform routine dives of 20 to 30 min duration to average depths >400 m, have short inter-dive surface intervals that average two min, and typically gain about one kg d−1 in body mass.
+The northern elephant seal and southern elephant seal (M. leonina) are the premier pinniped divers (Le Boeuf et al., 1988; Hindell et al., 1991, 1992; Hassrick et al., 2010; Robinson et al., 2012).
+During several month-long trips to sea, these animals spend 80–90% of their time underwater, perform routine dives of 20–30 min duration to average depths >400 m, have short inter-dive surface intervals that average two min, and typically gain about one kg d−1 in body mass.

 In contrast to elephant seals, California sea lions only spend about 30% of their time at sea diving (Feldkamp et al., 1989).
-Most dives are less than 100 m in depth and between 1-4 min in duration (McDonald and Ponganis, 2013; Tift et al., 2017).
-However, dependent on geographic location, climate variability, and prey distribution, these sea lions can regularly perform 10-min dives to 400–500 m, with the current longest reported dive of 16 min (Melin et al., 2008; McHuron et al., 2016; McHuron et al., 2018).
+Most dives are < 100 m in depth and between 1 and 4 min in duration (McDonald and Ponganis, 2013; Tift et al., 2017).
+However, dependent on geographic location, climate variability, and prey distribution, these sea lions can regularly perform 10-min dives to 400–500 m, with the current longest reported dive of 16 min (Melin et al., 2008; McHuron et al., 2016, 2018).

 The magnitude and distribution of respiratory, blood, and muscle O2 stores are dependent on diving lung volume, blood volume, hemoglobin (Hb) concentration, muscle mass, myoglobin (Mb) concentration, and the quantity of extractable O2 from each store (i.e., reduction in Hb saturation during a dive).
 As recently reviewed (Ponganis, 2015), total body O2 stores have been estimated at 94, 55, and 68 ml O2 kg−1 body mass for elephant seals, California sea lions, and emperor penguins, respectively.
 The distribution of these stores varies considerably with 68, 39, and 31% in the blood, 28, 48, and 36% in muscle, and 4, 13, and 33% in the respiratory system of elephant seals, California sea lions, and emperor penguins, respectively.

 The cardiovascular dive response (the decrease in heart rate (bradycardia) and increase in peripheral vascular resistance associated with a breath hold) and pulmonary gas exchange play a critical role in blood O2 utilization and arterial partial pressure of O2 (PO2) profiles during dives.
 Heart rate is a primary determinant of pulmonary blood flow and, consequently, extraction of O2 from the lung.
-Vasoconstriction and redistribution of peripheral blood flow which accompany the bradycardia result in a decreased metabolic rate and decreased blood O2 extraction by tissue, thus slowing the depletion rate of the blood O2 store.
+Vasoconstriction and redistribution of peripheral blood flow which accompany the bradycardia result in a decreased blood O2 extraction by tissue, thus slowing the depletion rate of the blood O2 store (Irving et al., 1941; Valtin, 1973; Lutz et al., 1975; Kvietys and Granger, 1982).
 Elephant seals, California sea lions, and emperor penguins all display variability in the degree of diving bradycardia which can be dependent on the depth and nature of a given dive (Andrews et al., 1997; Meir et al., 2008; McDonald and Ponganis, 2014; Wright et al., 2014).

-Arterial PO2 profiles and calculated Hb saturation profiles have been obtained during dives of these three species (Fig 1) with use of intravascular PO2 electrodes, backpack bio-loggers, and O2-Hb dissociation curves on free-diving animals (Meir et al., 2009; Meir and Ponganis, 2009; McDonald and Ponganis, 2012; McDonald and Ponganis, 2013; Tift et al., 2017; Tift et al., 2018).
-Among these three elite divers, it is the elephant seal that experiences routine and extreme arterial hypoxemia with arterial Hb saturations below 80% for approximately 80% of dive durations (Fig 1).
-Although hypoxemia likely occurs in the other two species, it is notable that their arterial Hb saturations can remain above 90% for almost 90% of the dive duration (Fig 1).
-In sea lions and penguins, the maintenance of high arterial Hb saturations throughout much of the dive are attributable, at least in part, to a) diving on inspiration not expiration, b) larger respiratory fraction of total O2 stores, and c) maintenance of gas exchange at deeper depths.
+Arterial PO2 profiles and calculated Hb saturation profiles have been obtained during dives of these three species (Figure 1) with use of intravascular PO2 electrodes, backpack bio-loggers, and O2-Hb dissociation curves on free-diving animals (Meir and Ponganis, 2009; Meir et al., 2009; McDonald and Ponganis, 2012, 2013; Tift et al., 2017, 2018).
+Among these three elite divers, it is the elephant seal that experiences routine and extreme arterial hypoxemia with arterial Hb saturations below 80% for ~80% of dive durations (Figure 1).
+Although hypoxemia likely occurs in the other two species, it is notable that their arterial Hb saturations can remain above 90% for almost 90% of the dive duration (Figure 1).
+In sea lions and penguins, the maintenance of high arterial Hb saturations throughout much of the dive are attributable, at least in part, to (a) diving on inspiration not expiration (Sato et al., 2002; Fahlman et al., 2008; McDonald and Ponganis, 2012; Tift et al., 2017), (b) larger respiratory fraction of total O2 stores, and (c) maintenance of gas exchange at deeper depths.

 The elephant seal also experiences significant arterial Hb desaturation during its spontaneous, frequent sleep apneas on land (Stockard et al., 2007).
 All these studies reveal that elephant seals encounter hypoxemia far more often in their life cycle than either California sea lions or emperor penguins.
 Based upon the Krogh Principle (Krebs, 1975), elephant seals are ideal models for investigation of the physiological and biochemical mechanisms of hypoxemic tolerance in divers.